 Location: 80°22′ S 77°22′ E.

-With a surface elevation of 4093 m, Dome Argus (Dome A) is the highest place in Antarctica, though one of the least-known places on the globe.
+With a surface elevation of 4093 metres, Dome Argus (Dome A) is the highest place in Antarctica, though one of the least-known places on the globe.
 It lies near one end of an elongate ridge (about 60 km long and 10 km wide).
-The ice thickness there is more than 3000 m, overlaying the subglacial Gamburtsev Mountains.
+The ice thickness there is more than 3000 metres, overlaying the subglacial Gamburtsev Mountains.
 Palaeo-scientists consider it suitable for collecting an ice core that will provide a record of past climate and atmospheric gas composition going back more than one million years.

 The coldest place on Earth?

 The world’s lowest temperature ever recorded was −89.2°C in July 1983, at the Russian station Vostok, inland of Australia’s Casey station.
 Dome A is nearly 600 m higher in elevation than Vostok, so there’s a good chance that the automatic weather station at Dome A will one day record the world’s lowest surface temperature.
 The coldest temperature reached to date was −82.5°C in July 2005.

 Automatic weather station (AWS)